Tayruh/sadako/reference.md

 The depth token realigns the depth.
 Say that you are three levels deep in choices and you want to get back to a depth of 1.
 The `-` depth token is the most convenient way to do it.

-The depth can also changed using `*` choice tokens, `+` static choice tokens, `=` label tokens, and `~` conditional tokens.
+The depth can also changed using `+` static choice tokens, `*` limited choice tokens, `=` label tokens, and `~` conditional tokens.
 The difference is that the `-` depth token only sets the depth and does not perform any extra functions.

 The flow of story script goes like this:

 1. All non-choice story script lines are processed.
-2. If the script sees `<< END` or `<< ABORT`, it stops processing any further lines of script.
+2. If the script sees `<< END` or `<< ABORT` or the end of the page, it stops processing any further lines of script.
-3. If the script runs out of content in that depth, it looks for a depth changing token (listed above) in the next line and sets the depth to that.
-If there is not a depth token, the script stops processing.
+3. If the script runs out of content in that depth, it looks for a depth changing token (listed above) in the next line and sets the depth to that, as long as the depth is not greater than the current depth.
 4. If the script sees any choices, it will process all choices until it sees a non-choice depth token.
-5. After a choice is selected, the script will jump to the story block with that choice and start again at step 1.
+5. After a choice is selected, the script will jump to the story block within that choice and start again at step 1.

 ```
 This is level 1.
 + [Choice 1]
     Choice 1, level 2.
     ++ [Choice 1.1]
         Choice 1.1, level 3.
     ++ [Choice 1.2]
         Choice 1.1, level 3.
     -- Level 2 again.
     Still level 2.
 + [Choice 2]